fls-bioinformatics-core/galaxy-tools/tools/pal_finder/README.rst

 Version    Changes
 ---------- ----------------------------------------------------------------------

-0.02.04.7  - Trap for errors in ``pal_finder_v0.02.04.pl`` resulting in bad
+0.02.04.8  - Update the FASTQ subsetting option to make it more efficient 0.02.04.7  - Trap for errors in ``pal_finder_v0.02.04.pl`` resulting in bad
              ranges being supplied to ``primer3_core`` for some reads via ``PRIMER_PRODUCT_RANGE_SIZE`` (and enable 'bad' reads to be output